aalinds/Sudoku/Readme.md

 ## Installation

-1. Clone this repo on your local system
+1. Clone/Download this repo on your local system
 2. Open `index.html` file in the repo
 3. Start playing